-The mandatory Commercial Organic Waste Recycling Law – AB 1826 became effective on January 1, 2016 and requires businesses and multi-family complexes (with 5 or more units) that generate specified amounts of organic waste (compost) to arrange for organics collection services.
+The mandatory Commercial Organic Waste Recycling Law – Assembly Bill (AB) 1826 became effective on January 1, 2016 and requires businesses and multi-family complexes (with 5 or more units) that generate specified amounts of organic waste (compost) to arrange for organics collection services.
 This includes schools, hospitals, stores, restaurants, for-profit or nonprofit organizations, as well as residential dwellings with 5+ units.
 Download the AB 1826 brochure here.

 AB 1826 requires businesses and multi-family complexes to start recycling organic waste (compost) by the following dates: